 In 1941, DeKalb County had its first county fair in Panthersville.
 The women in Dunwoody had a booth at the fair and entered their canned fruits and vegetables.
 Many of the women won 1st and 2nd place for their entries

 Lon and Bertha’s son, Perry, married June Dempsey in 1947.
 The two met at Dunwoody Methodist Church, where both families were members.
 Perry and June lived near his parents on Chamblee-Dunwoody Road.
-Today June lives in the original brick home built by Perry’s father, Lon.
+The home is now under new ownership.

 Eidson Hall, a neighboring subdivision, began development in 1999 after the family sold a portion of their land for the subdivision.